-If you are an ardent listener of radio shows, you may want to learn more about the current options in the market.
+If you are an ardent listener of radio shows, you may want to learn more about the options in the market right now.

 Watch our video on digital radio

 Watch our video about how digital radios can be made more usable for people with sight loss.